 (b) Affiliate membership is available to any attorney or consultant in private practice, or person employed by a law firm or consulting firm, whose work involves the representation of public-sector management in the field of labor and employee relations.
 Affiliate membership is not available to any person who represents labor unions, except with the express approval of the Board of Directors following the disclosure of such representation.

-(d) Honorary membership may be extended, upon the approval of the Board of Directors, to any individual who has made an outstanding contribution to OHPELRA, its mission and objectives, or the cause of effective public-sector personnel management and labor relations in the State of Ohio.
+(d) Honorary membership may be extended, upon the approval of the Board of Directors, to any individual who has made an outstanding contribution to OHPELRA, its mission and objectives, or the cause of effective public-sector human resources management and labor relations in the State of Ohio.
 Past Presidents of OHPELRA who have retired will automatically become honorary members, unless otherwise directed by the Board of Directors.
 Such honorary membership may be for a fixed term or for life, as the Board of Directors may decide.
 Any honorary member shall receive a certificate attesting to this honor, and during the term of such honorary membership may attend any OHPELRA workshop or conference as a guest of the Association.
 Further, during the term of such honorary membership, the member shall not be required to pay dues for either OHPELRA or NPELRA membership, but shall have all other rights and privileges of membership in the Association, with the exception of the right to vote and hold office.

-Section 2.
 All members of the Association shall also be members of NPELRA; provided, however, that NPELRA may, in accordance with its own by-laws, limit or extend the voting rights of any member within NPELRA.
 Notwithstanding NPELRA by-laws, the rights and privileges of OHPELRA members within the State Association, including voting rights, are established solely by these by-laws.

-Section 3.
 Any member may remain a member of OHPELRA upon changing positions unless his or her new position places the member in an advocacy role that is inconsistent with or contrary to the purposes of the Association as stated in these by-laws, or which involves the taking of positions contrary to the interests of public-sector management.
 The category of membership may change based on the nature of the new position.
 The Board of Directors is vested with final authority to apply the provisions of this Section.

-Section 4.
 An application for membership in the Association shall include a certification in writing that the applicant qualifies for membership under the conditions set forth in these By-Laws.
 Eligibility for membership or continuation of membership shall be determined by the Board of Directors.

 Voting, Officers, and the Board of Directors

-Section 2.
 At the annual conference of the Association, the membership shall elect the following officers for terms of one (1) year:

 (a) The President is the chief executive officer of the Association, and he or she shall preside over meetings of the Board of Directors and the general membership, shall convene meetings of the Board of Directors and special meetings of the membership, upon the approval of the Board of Directors, shall carry out policy and decisions of the Association as approved by the Board of Directors, and shall represent the Association consistent with the purpose of OHPELRA as set forth in these By-Laws and policies set by the Board of Directors.
 The President shall have no vote in meetings of the Board of Directors or the membership unless there is a tie.